Jimmy Carter had little use for the presidents club but formed a friendship for the ages with Ford

 Carter did not get along nearly so well with the other living presidents.
 The outsider president was an outlier after his presidency, too.

-Nevertheless, past and present occupants of the office will attend Carter’s state funeral this week in what could be the largest gathering of the presidents club since five attended Washington services for George H.W.
+Nevertheless, past and present Oval Office occupants will attend Carter’s state funeral this week in what could be the largest gathering of the presidents club since five attended Washington services for George H.W.
 Bush in December 2018.

 But with Carter, you never knew when he’d go rogue.
 This was a man so self-confident, he described himself as “probably superior” to the other ex-presidents who were still knocking about.
 Ornery about taking orders, he could be invaluable to the man in office, exasperating, or both at once.